-\begin{main}(Ergodicity) Let $f:M\to M$ be a $C^1$ partially hyperbolic diffeomorphism that factors over Anosov and has $c$-mostly contracting center.
+\begin{main}(Ergodicity) Let $f:M\to M$ be a $C^1$ diffeomorphism with a partially hyperbolic splitting $E^{ss} \oplus E^{c} \oplus E^{uu}$ into three sub-bundles.
+Assume that $f$ factors over Anosov and has $c$-mostly contracting center.
 Assume furthermore that the map $\pi:M\to\TT^d$ is a fiber bundle whose fibers are the center leaves of $f$, and those fibers are compact.
 Then, for any ergodic measure of maximal $u$-entropy $\mu$, the invariant transverse measure $\tau_\mu$ has a finite ergodic decomposition. \end{main}

-An interesting question is whether this theory can be extended to other classes of partially hyperbolic diffeomorphisms, for example, perturbations of the time-1 map of an Anosov flow or, more generally, center-fixing diffeomorphisms (in the sense of \cite{AVW15}).
+A natural question is whether this theory can be extended to other classes of partially hyperbolic diffeomorphisms.
+In this direction we state: \begin{conjecture} The conclusions of Theorem~\ref{main.A}, Theorem~\ref{main.B} and Theorem~\ref{main.C} remain true for perturbations of time-1 maps of transitive Anosov flows. \end{conjecture}